-Who will succeed Lizzie Deignan and Elisa Longo Borghini in 2023 as the winner of Paris–Roubaix Femmes avec Zwift?
-Once again, the world cycling elite will shine on the cobblestones of the Nord department, making the crowds go wild and adding a new page to the legend of cycling.
+The fifth edition of Paris-Roubaix Femmes avec Zwift is just around the corner!
+Who will follow in the slipstream of Lizzie Deignan, Elisa Longo Borghini, Alison Jackson and Lotte Kopecky and stand on top of the podium in 2025?
+One thing is for sure: once again, the world cycling elite will shine on the cobblestones of Paris–Roubaix, making the crowds go wild and adding a new page to the legend of cycling.
 Welcome to the city that transformed its thousand chimneys and old industrial bastions into fertile ground for creativity, experimentation and innovation.

 Roubaix, a land of cycling… and soft mobility